se-edu/guides/tutorials/javaFxPart3.md

 }
 ````

-Now, we can update the `handleUserInput()` as follows, to generate the response using the `duke` object.
+Now, we can update the `handleUserInput()` method as follows, to generate the response using the `duke` object.

 ```java{heading="Main.java"}
     private void handleUserInput() {